MicahElliott/QWERkey/README.md

 Moving off the home row is awful for staying in a typing/navigating flow.
 Vim goes a long way to solve this, but still we suffer from parts of QWERTY being too spread out.
-Emacs relies on arrow keys for some things, like window movement and org-mode shortcuts.
+Emacs relies on arrow keys and backspace for some things, like window movement and org-mode shortcuts.
 Browsers, word processors, and other applications rely on navigational keys a lot.
-So they need to be integrated somehow into the home row.
-This is what QWERkey accomplishes.
+So **peripheral keys need to be integrated into the home row**.
+This minimized movement is what QWERkey accomplishes.

-You need a non-chicklet keyboard in order to press two keys at once.
-This is critical for things like `C-S-RET`.
+You need a non-chicklet keyboard in order to **press two keys at once with a single finger**.
+This is helpful for things like `C-S-RET`.

 Keyboards have certain traditions that will be hard to break.
 Some of them are even good ones, so why break them?  `CTL` really needs to be left of the left pinky.
 Emacs and Vim rely on it for nearly everything.
-Shifts need to be where you expect them The most common keys need to remain.
-This enables you to type on other keyboards.
+Shifts need to be where you expect them to be.
+Alt/Meta are always next to the spacebar, and are very important for Emacs and many other tools.
+The most common keys need to remain where they are.
+This **enables you to type on other keyboards**.
 Sometimes you need to treat a laptop as something that sits on your lap!

-Some keys need symmetry.
+**Some keys need symmetry**.
 You really benefit from having a `CTL` on both sides.

 I'd prefer mnemonics for all symbols — imagine `Q-b → !` (_bang_),
 and `Q-e → =` (_equals_).
-But we're just too dang used to `!@#$%^&*`
+But **we're just so dang used to `!@#$%^&*`
-up top.
+up top**.
 So just stick with those.

 Xorg is not capable of adding more than one additional modifier (at least not without getting into advanced `setxkbmap` setup).
 So we're